Document Accessibility

 Optional Settings

-The following items describe settings you may wish to use in your disquisition to improve its accessibility.
+The following items describe settings you may wish to use in your disquisition to improve its accessibility from WCAG 2.1 AA to WCAG 2.1 AAA.
+(TRIPLE A BABY!)
 These settings are optional.

 Font – There is inconclusive evidence that serifs impact readability for readers with normal or impaired vision; however, federal regulations (ADA, ABA) proscribe sans serif fonts in federal communications.
-The font in your disquisition is not required to follow these particular federal guidelines, but you can create a compliant document using the following sans serif fonts from our list of approved fonts.
+While your disquisition must is bound by federal law on other accessibility settings, your disquisition is not a federal communication and you are not required to use a sans serif font.
+However, you can create a compliant document using the following sans serif fonts from our list of approved fonts.

 • Arial (size 10)